A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs: Instantiation of Conditions and Constraints

 \section{Instantiation of Conditions and Constraints}

-Given a type graph $\TG$ and a graph $T$ typed over it, specifying formulas in $\Sub{T}$ is inefficient: rather than capturing the logical essence of the constraint, we have to enumerate every possible situation explicitly.
+Given a type graph $\TG$ and a finite graph $T$ typed over it, specifying formulas in $\Sub{T}$ is inefficient: rather than capturing the logical essence of the constraint, we have to enumerate every possible situation explicitly.
 Instead, we would like to use the power of quantification and express constraints using the more common nested conditions in $\GraphTG$.
 In this section, we show how to translate a nested condition from $\GraphTG$ into an equivalent nested condition in $\Sub{T}$.
-This demonstrates the expressiveness of nested conditions and constraints in $\Sub{T}$ and increases their usability in that context.
+Practically, this increases the usability of nested conditions and constraints in $\Sub{T}$, and, formally, it demonstrates their expressiveness in that context: first-order properties can still be expressed in that logic, even though nesting collapses.\footnote{ Note that this is not longer true for lattices of subgraphs $\Sub{T}$ where $T$ is infinite.
+In the CRA example, for instance, when given a graph $T$ containing infinitely many nodes of type \textsf{Method}, the constraint $\clb$ in $\GraphTG$ (see Fig.~\ref{fig:CRA-constraint-lowerbound}) still expresses that every \textsf{Method} is assigned to a \textsf{Class}.
+To express its analogue $\clbSubT{T}$ in $\Sub{T}$, however, we would generally need the possibility to build an infinite conjunction (of disjunctions), explicitly requiring for every concrete \textsf{Method} to be assigned to one of the available \textsf{Classes}. }

 Our translation of conditions and constraints is based on \emph{instantiations}.
-In an instantiation, a graph (or a morphism) from $\GraphTG$ is identified with an isomorphic subgraph (morphism) in $\Sub{T}$.
+In an instantiation, a graph (or a morphism) from $\GraphTG$ is identified with an isomorphic subgraph (inclusion) in $\Sub{T}$.
 Such instantiations are the central technical ingredient in the transformation of a nested constraint/condition in $\GraphTG$ into one in $\Sub{T}$.